Mr. Game & Watch: Reception

-Masahiro Sakurai described Mr. Game & Watch along with Duck Hunt as fighters that fall "outside of people's typical expectations", and explained further that without such characters the roster might only have typical “hero/heroine” type fighters in the lineup, which would be "probably not very interesting".
+In Super Smash Bros.
+Masahiro Sakurai described Mr. Game & Watch along with Duck Hunt as fighters that fall "outside of people's typical expectations", and explained further that without such characters the roster might only have typical "hero/heroine" type fighters in the lineup, which would be "probably not very interesting".
 IGN noted that Mr. Game & Watch became weirder as it maintains his unique 2D nature in an otherwise 3D world.
-Jeremy Parish of Polygon ranked 73 fighters from Super Smash Bros.
-Ultimate "from garbage to glorious", placed Mr. Game & Watch last on the list and criticized the character for not being a "real classic character".
-Gavin Jasper of Den of Geek ranked Mr. Game & Watch as 21st of Super Smash Bros.
-Ultimate characters, praising the character addition to the roster and stated that the character "is to Nintendo icons what Bosko was to Looney Tunes".
-Cecilia D'Anastasio of Kotaku listed Game & Watch on Super Smash Bros. for Nintendo 3DS and Wii U as the fifth most annoying character in the game.
-CJ Andriessen of Destructoid criticized and placed him fourth from the last list on Super Smash Bros.
-Ultimate characters.

-In Super Smash Bros. for Wii U, Mr. Game & Watch was considered "low tier", or one of the weakest characters available for selection.
-In 2020, Enrique "Maister" Hernández Solís became the first professional Super Smash Bros. player to garner successful tournament results while using Mr. Game & Watch; prior, he remained an unranked position in the Panda Global Rankings charts until eventually ranking 6th place globally.
+As a result, several magazines have criticized the character for being "annoying" and included at the game, despite being not a realistic character or one of the Nintendo icons.
+In Super Smash Bros. for Wii U, it was considered as "low-tier", or one of the weakest characters available for selection.
+In 2020, Enrique "Maister" Hernández Solís became the first professional Super Smash Bros. player to garner successful tournament results while using Mr. Game & Watch; before it, he remained an unranked position in the Panda Global Rankings charts until eventually ranking 6th place globally.
 In Super Smash Bros.
 Ultimate, while Mr. Game & Watch was still considered low-tier at the time of Maister's 2019 win, the Smash community eventually realized that the character had become significantly stronger.
 He began receiving criticism toward the character and himself, with people blaming his success for the character he chose and not his skill, pointing out abilities of his that were too powerful or too fast to react to.
-Maister commented on the backlash and acknowledged the character's criticism due to his faults.
-However, he struggled with negativity and threats directed towards him personally and it has been chosen to lower how much time he spent on social media.
+Maister commented on the backlash and acknowledged the character's criticism due to his faults, but he struggled with negativity and threats directed towards him personally and it has been chosen to lower how much time he spent on social media.